 You must see August as a month in which the weather tends to be all over the place, trying to adjust itself for spring.
 So you can expect anything in August, from cold chilly nights to gorgeous, sunny days.

-The days are much longer in August than they are in July with the sun rising between 7:30 a.m. and 8:00 a.m. – depending on the location in New Zealand – at the beginning of August and between 6:45 a.m. and 7:15 at the end of August.
+The days are much longer in August than they are in July with the sun rising between 7:30 a.m. and 8:05 a.m. at the beginning of August and between 6:50 a.m. and 7:20 at the end of August.

 Note: This article was accurate when it was published.
 Please confirm all details directly with the companies in question before planning your trip.